IzabellaAnn/TimePilot/README.md

 - app Continue: Resume the time tracking for the most recently paused task.

 # More Functions
--app Report: Generate detailed reports that show time spent on various projects and tasks.
+- app Report: Generate detailed reports that show time spent on various projects and tasks.
 This function helps users analyze their productivity and manage their time more efficiently.
--Help
+- Help

 ## Authors
 - Izabella Łecka